Plymouth-University/comp2003-2025-2026-team-15/README.md

 PCAP Upload -> Feature Extraction -> Schema Validation -> Dataset Preparation -> ML -> Dashboard Visualisation

 ## Tests
-Basic tests using `pytest` will be included to validate the feature extraction, data processing, and ML pipeline.
+Unit tests are included to validate the feature extraction, data processing and data validation.
+Run all tests by using the `pytest` command.

 ## Contributing
 This project forms part of a larger project, which aims to develop an AI-driven firewall intrusion detection system, designed for small to medium-sized businesses, and will be further developed in the future.